gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 This document has no IANA actions.

+--- back

 # Acknowledgments
 {:unnumbered}

-The editor would like to acknowledge the contribution Scott Bradner and Jorge L. Contreras the editors of RFC5378 and the IETF IPR Working Group that RFC5378.
+The editor would like to acknowledge the contributions of Scott Bradner and Jorge L. Contreras as the editors of RFC5378 and the IETF IPR Working Group that developed RFC5378.

---- back
+# Appendenix